ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 `direction` property is set to `unidirectional send`).
 As with sending, the data is received in Messages.
-Receiving is an asynchronous operation, in which each call to Receive enqueues a request to receive new data from the connection.
+Receiving is an asynchronous operation, in which each call to Receive enqueues a request to receive new data from the Connection.
 Once data has been received, or an error is encountered, an event will be delivered to complete any pending Receive requests (see {{receive-events}}).
 If Messages arrive at the Transport Services system before Receive requests are issued, ensuing Receive requests will first operate on these Messages before awaiting any further Messages.